KOTOR-Community-Portal/mod-builds/content/k1/widescreen.md

 **Installation Method:** .bat Patcher with Loose-File Components

 **Installation Instructions:** Make a copy of your swkotor.exe (only AFTER having applied the UniWS widescreen patch) and paste it into the extracted mod folder with the .bat file within.
 Run the .bat file (NOT the .exe!) and input the necessary data.
-The .bat will generate a new file called swkotor.exe, as well as swkotor.exe.bak--*swkotor.exe is the correct file*, and the file with .bak appended at the end is a backup which you can safely delete.
+The .bat will generate a new file called swkotor.exe, as well as swkotor.exe.bak—*swkotor.exe is the correct file*, and the file with .bak appended at the end is a backup which you can safely delete.
 Take the new swkotor.exe file and replace the one in your main game directory with it, then move the HR Menus files for your selected resolution into your override folder.

 ___